pragmarb/pragma-migration/README.md

 ### What is the impact on performance?

-We have a benchmark in `benchmark.rb`:
+We have a simple benchmark that runs 2,000 migrations in both directions.
+You can check out `benchmark.rb` for the details.
+Improvements are welcome!

+Here are the results on my machine, a MacBook Pro 2017 i7 @ 3.1 GHz:

 ```
 $ ruby -v benchmark.rb